NU-CEM/CompPhys/_posts/2021-08-02-Finite-Difference-Qs.md

 ## Boundary conditions

-In [the tutorial](https://nu-cem.github.io/CompPhys/2021/08/02/Finite-Difference) we implement the finite difference method with fixed boundary conditions - this is an example of [Dirichlet-type boundary conditions](https://math.libretexts.org/Bookshelves/Differential_Equations/Book%3A_Partial_Differential_Equations_(Walet)/03%3A_Boundary_and_Initial_Conditions/3.02%3A_Explicit_Boundary_Conditions).
+In [the tutorial](https://nu-cem.github.io/CompPhys/2021/08/02/Finite-Difference) we implement a finite difference method to solve Laplace's equation.
+We use fixed boundary conditions, which are an example of [Dirichlet-type boundary conditions](https://math.libretexts.org/Bookshelves/Differential_Equations/Book%3A_Partial_Differential_Equations_(Walet)/03%3A_Boundary_and_Initial_Conditions/3.02%3A_Explicit_Boundary_Conditions).

 ~~~python
 def finite_difference(phi):